Bagworm Life Cycle and Control Methods

 Safer® Brand offers a variety of bagworm control products to help control and eliminate this garden pest and revive your plants.
 Please check out our bagworm control products for more details about how they work and how, when, where they should be applied.

 Solutions break down quickly to their natural elements.
 They are preferable to chemical pesticides that leave residuals where they are sprayed causing long-term detrimental effects on the environment.

 There are a very few known natural predators of the bagworm.
 These predators are not usually sufficiently able to be control bagworms, especially in urban areas.

 Handpicking bagworms can help control them, especially in smaller areas such as landscape gardens and yards.
-Unfortunately, there are no other effective environmental options except removing the host plant to prevent the spread of bagworms to other plants in your yard or garden.
-Using a product such as Safer® Brand Garden Dust with B.T. will control your bagworm problem the organic way.... without using harmful chemicals.
+Unfortunately, there are no other environmental options except removing the host plant to prevent the spread of bagworms to other plants in your yard or garden.
+Using a product such as Safer® Brand Garden Dust with B.T. will address your bagworm problem without using chemicals.

 The best time to use Safer® Brand Garden Dust with B.T. for control of bagworms is in the afternoon or on a cloudy day since B.T. breaks down in direct sunlight.

 Safer® Brand leads the alternative lawn and garden products industry, offering many solutions that are compliant with organic gardening standards.
 Safer® Brand recognizes this growing demand by consumers and offers a wide variety of products for lawns, gardens, landscapes, flowers, houseplants, insects and more!